 - Licensing and monitoring of local shellfish farms

 - Day-to-day liaison with industry members and other local government departments

-- Local Notices to Mariners (LNTM), legislative updates and general fishing news are posted on the Section's Facebook page.
+- Local Notices to Mariners (LNTM), legislative updates and general fishing news are posted on Sea Fisheries' Facebook page.

 Fishing Vessel Licensing